Kangaroos: Australia’s Iconic Hopping Marvels

-Male kangaroos are larger than females, and female kangaroos have a pouch in which they carry their young.
-Kangaroos cannot hop at low speeds.
-So, they walk on five legs!
-Yes, that's right.
+Male kangaroos are larger than females.
+Female kangaroos have a pouch in which they carry their young.
+Interestingly, kangaroos cannot hop slowly, so they walk using all four limbs and their tail.

 Besides using their front limbs and rear legs, they also use their tails as a leg.
 This unique way of walking is called pentapedaling.